 We had 19 hours and no restaurant reservations this past weekend in New York City – just enough time for another New York quickie.
 That could be a recipe for a culinary disaster, but, with a little creativity, we ate well without breaking the bank.

-We got around from downtown to uptown and east side to west side.
+During our weekend in New York City, we got around from downtown to uptown and east side to west side.
 Even without reservations, we ate at restaurants helmed by the likes of David Chang and Thomas Keller.
 We also enjoyed great burgers from one the nation’s hottest burger chains.
 The weekend was a lot of things, but it was definitely not a disaster.
+Check it out!

 Momofuku Ssäm Bar